Core Web Vitals “No Data”: What It Is and Next Steps

 Represented by the Core Web Vitals assessment in your report, the missing field data is why you’re reading this article.

-Google PSI report Core Web Vitals passed
+PSI Report Core Web Vitals assessment passed

 Lab data is generated in controlled test environments.
 While it allows website owners to identify and address specific performance bottlenecks, it doesn't capture the variations and nuances of real-world usage.